grafana/agent/docs/sources/_index.md

 outside of this cadence, or a scheduled release date can be moved forwards or backwards.

+Minor releases published on cadence include updating dependencies for upstream OpenTelemetry Collector code if new versions are available.
+Minor releases published outside of the release cadence may not include these dependency updates.

 Patch and security releases may be created at any time.

 {{% docs/reference %}}